miguelangelhuamani/GreenStackAI/README.md

 # GreenStackAI — Green-Code Refactoring Agent

 CS 498 AI Agents in the Wild | UIUC | Spring 2026
-Group S11: Miguel Huamani, Aanya Singh Dhankhar, Haoming Qin, Santiago Martinez
+Group S11: Miguel Angel Huamani, Aanya Singh Dhankhar, Haoming Qin, Santiago Martinez

 ## Overview
 GreenPyBench is a benchmark for evaluating automated performance optimization capabilities of AI agents on Python workloads.
 The implemented Critic-Refiner agent profiles target code using a harness, diagnoses structural hotspots, and synthesizes complexity-reducing refactoring via the ReAct framework to save energy and runtime.